soh2970/Python-gobackn/README.md

 ## Features

 - Packet segmentation from an input file.
-- Sliding window-based sender with configurable window size.
+- Sliding window based sender with configurable window size.
 - Acknowledgment tracking and retransmission logic.
-- Packet drop simulation every n-th packet.
+- Packet drop simulation every nth packet.
-- Logging of all major sender-side events.
+- Logging of all major sender side events.
 - Threaded architecture using Python's `threading` and `queue` modules.

 ## How It Works

-- The sender reads from an input file and breaks the content into fixed-length packets.
+- The sender reads from an input file and breaks the content into fixed length packets.
 - It sends up to `window_size` packets at a time.
 - A packet is marked for retransmission if an acknowledgment is not received before `timeout_interval`.
-- Every n-th packet (as defined by `nth_packet`) is simulated to drop, forcing retransmission.
+- Every nth packet (as defined by `nth_packet`) is simulated to drop, forcing retransmission.
 - Events are logged consistently using the provided logger.

 ## Running the Simulation